-ADVANCED USER TIP: The Compose function is good at "cleaning up" text fields that may be typed incorrectly.
+The Compose function is good at ensuring that text fields process text inputs only.
 For example, if you do a HTTP Get from an API that sometimes returns text and sometimes returns numbers, then that output field can lead to runtime errors in your Flow.
 If you pass a field into Compose that was incorrectly typed, the Compose function will convert it to text without error.

-The function has one large input area that accepts a combination of text you type and fields you drag/drop in.
+The function has one large input area that accepts a combination of text you type and fields in which you drag/drop content.

-output - the result of combining the text with the values of the fields
+The result of combining the text with the values of the fields.